OzzGott/TokTokLiveChat_Soundboard/README.md

 - Install dependencies if not already installed

 ## Dependencies
-- Install dependencies with 'pip install TikTokLive pydub sounddevice'
+- Install dependencies with 'pip install TikTokLive pygame'
 - Download FFmpeg either with brew (macOS), apt (Linux) or from ffmpeg.org (Windows)

 ## Authentication and configuration